AerospaceNU/stm32-avionics/README.md

 - Contains third-party tools, such as ST USB Device library.
 Folders may be generated or imported.

 ## Other Important Files
-- ioc: Configuration GUI to generate code for the Core folder.
+- ioc: Defines configuration GUI to generate code for the Core folder.
 This is where all settings for peripherals should be changed.
+- cproject: Configuration file for all code-related settings.
+This consists of includes, source folders, compiler options, build configurations, and more.

 # Additional Helpful Info